misiektoja/spotify_monitor/docs/usage.md

 Keep the default method unless playback does not work on your system.

-Spotify reports each track after the monitored user finishes it.
-Automatic playback is therefore one track behind.
+With the default Listening Activity backend, automatic playback starts a reported track when the monitor detects a track change.
+It does not seek to the friend's playback position or mirror brief pauses.
+The inactivity timer still controls automatic pause.
+With `FRIEND_ACTIVITY_BACKEND = "buddylist"`, completed-track reports make automatic playback one track behind.
 Differences in track length can make your local track repeat or change before it finishes.

-For current-track progress plus pause and resume detection, see [lastfm_monitor](https://github.com/misiektoja/lastfm_monitor).
+For Last.fm-based track progress monitoring, see [lastfm_monitor](https://github.com/misiektoja/lastfm_monitor).

 <a id="check-intervals"></a>
 ## Check Intervals